suulcoder/superheroes/README.md

+# Getting Started with Create React App

-# BEFORE RUNNING THIS APP.
+## BEFORE RUNNING THIS APP.

 Go to https://cors-anywhere.herokuapp.com/%3CAPI%3E, and make the feature available

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).